gytterberg/technical-interview-prep/algorithms/3-data-structures/1-priority-queue.md

 ### Inserting an item

 Because we're working with a complete binary tree we insert at the bottom level at the first free spot from the left - push it into our array.
 In the case that a new insertion violates the heap-order-property we need to re-heapify.
-This is done by comparing the insertion's priority with its parent's priority and swapping the objects if the insertion's priority is less - repeat this process until the insertion's priority is not less than its parent's.
+This is done by comparing the insertion's priority with its parent's priority and swapping the objects if the insertion's priority is greater - repeat this process until the insertion's priority is not less than its parent's.

 ![](https://upload.wikimedia.org/wikipedia/commons/a/ac/Heap_add_step1.svg)
 ![](https://upload.wikimedia.org/wikipedia/commons/1/16/Heap_add_step2.svg)